 - Make sure it gets 6 hours of daylight.
 So place the pot in a suitable place.
 Or use a growing lamp.
 The advantage of planting blackberries indoors is that you can protect them from cold, which may damage new growth and young fruiting buds.

-Blackberries suited to indoor growing include Prime-Jim and Prime-Jan.
+If you’re growing Blackberries indoors, Prime-Jim and Prime-Jan are good varieties to choose.
 Both these types are primocane-fruiting varieties.

 How much space do blackberries need?